wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 !!! warning "The directive is deprecated"
     * If the directive was used to set unique identifier of the protected application, just rename it to [`wallarm_application`](#wallarm_application).
     * To set unique identifier of the tenant for the multi-tenant nodes, instead of the `wallarm_instance`, use the [`wallarm_partner_client_uuid`](#wallarm_partner_client_uuid) directive.

+    When updating configuration you used for your filtering node of the version before 4.0:

+    * If you upgrade filtering node without multitenancy feature and have any `wallarm_instance` used to set unique identifier of the protected application, just rename it to `wallarm_application`.
+    * If you upgrade filtering node with multitenancy feature, consider all `wallarm_instance` to be `wallarm_application`, then rewrite the configuration as described in the [multitenancy reconfiguration instruction](../updating-migrating/multi-tenant.md#multitenancy-reconfiguration).

 ### wallarm_key_path